 Teaching English Volunteering in Rome - Italy

 Inspired to Teach English as a volunteer in Italy - Rome?
-International Volunteer HQ’s Teaching English project empowers volunteers to assist a local NGO with their efforts to upskill people from under-resourced communities in Rome.
-Volunteers will gain experience teaching while sharing valuable English language skills with people who otherwise would not be able to access lessons or classes.
+International Volunteer HQ’s Teaching English project empowers volunteers to assist a local NGO with their efforts to upskill children and adults, some of whom come from underprivileged communities in Rome.
+Volunteers will gain experience teaching while sharing valuable English language skills with different age groups, including toddlers, children and teenagers.
 Knowing how to speak English can open many doors and provide opportunities for people to continue education or gain secure employment.

 - Programs start every second and fourth Monday of the month